amirongit/notecode/elasticsearchInAction.md

 - clusters
     - collections of nodes
     - can be in one of three health states
-        - red
-            - not all shards are assigned & ready
+        - red: not all shards are assigned & ready
-        - yellow
-            - shards are assigned & ready, but replicas aren't
+        - yellow: shards are assigned & ready, but replicas aren't
-        - green
-            - shards & replicas are assigned & ready
+        - green: shards & replicas are assigned & ready
 - node roles
     - each role makes a node take specific responsibilities
         - master: cluster management
             - doesn't participate in CRUD operations
             - knows the location of each document
-        - data: document persistence & retrieval
+        - data: document persistence & retrieval (IO intensive)
-            - IO intensive
         - ingest: transformation of data before indexing
         - coordination: handling client requests (default)
             - taken on by all nodes as an additional role